azakost/easyJWT/README.md

 ### func CreateJWT(data JWT) string

-CreateJWT consumes an empty JWT struct with pre-filled User.Id and User.Role // and then returns its an encrypted version as a string.
+CreateJWT consumes an empty JWT struct with pre-filled User.Id, User.Role & expiration time (Expires) and then returns its an encrypted version as a string.

 ### func ReadJWT(value string) (JWT, bool, bool)